tehwave/laravel-shortcodes/README.md

 ## Requirements

-The package has been developed and tested to work with the latest versions of PHP and Laravel as well as the following minimum requirements:
+The package has been developed and tested to work with the latest supported versions of PHP and Laravel as well as the following minimum requirements:

-- Laravel 6
+- Laravel 11
-- PHP 7.2
+- PHP 8.2

 ## Installation